jina-ai/jina/docs/advanced/experimental/indexers-benchmark.md

 # Indexers Benchmark

+In this page we show the performance capabilities of the different Indexers available in Jina Hub.

 ## Results

 In the below graphs you can see the performance, in terms of speed and evaluation.